 What is Neighborhood Mediation?

-Following your initial call, you will receive a call from one of our volunteer mediators who will listen to your concerns, clarify information, discuss who is involved, and help identify the issues you would like to discuss with the other party.
+Following your initial call, you will receive a call from one of our mediators who will listen to your concerns, clarify information, and help identify the issues you would like to discuss with the other party(s).
+Mediators do not “represent” either side, and mediators will not make decisions or tell you what you should do.
+Mediators simply help the parties discuss the issues together and most often help the parties create an agreement that works for both sides.
 The mediator will assist you in two ways:

 For more information: